zenstrukt/ha-washer-timer-card/README.md

 3. Modify the visibility of the card to show/hide based on your sensor activity to keep it tidy on your dashboard.

 ## Optional
 GE appliances do not often have an initial value set for the cycle time.
-To incorporate this and use with the progress bar dynamically, refer to repo files to add automations & templates.
+To incorporate this and use with the progress bar dynamically, refer to repo files to add automations, configuration & templates.

-The below sensor will be made available.
+The below input_text will be made available and referenced in the button card.
 ```
-sensor.static_initial_laundry_time
+input_text.static_initial_laundry_time
 ```